mallocator/Elasticsearch-Exporter/README.md

 #Elasticsearch-Exporter

-A command line script to import/export data from Elasticsearch to various other storage systems.
+A command line script to import/export data from ElasticSearch to various other storage systems.

 Features:
 * Node.js based command line tool